 You can’t study efficiently if your focus is distributed between the television and your phone beeping with every new email.

-If you want to study fast, start monotasking.
+If you want to study fast, one of the best brain hacks you can use is to start monotasking.
 Focusing intensely and for long durations will help you burn through the material and then reinforce that information with follow-up study sessions.

 You might be thinking:

 What does developing your emotional intelligence has to do with how to study fast?

 Humans are collaborative by nature.
 Hunting, shelter, and protection.
 Our survival and evolution depended on us working together.

 Today, you see this collaboration in how we exchange and pass down knowledge.
 We’re learning new things from each other.
 Regardless of how technical a subject may be, you will find the same common denominator throughout: people.

 - Maybe you’re interning for an online business and you’re learning about how to boost your Amazon sales.

 - Maybe you want to ask somebody to be your mentor.

 - Or you started a new job and you rely on your co-workers when you’re confused.

 You expedite your learning experience when you interact with people more experienced and more intelligent than you.